RedefiningReality/Cheatsheets/Working with Terminal Output.md

 # Printing Tricks
-*aka Useful Commands for Working with a terminal*
+*aka Useful Commands for Working with a Terminal*

 ## Linux Terminal